 Recently, a trip to the Coast of Maine provided fodder for the mind of this inquisitive explorer/artist.
 See some of the product of his wandering eye below.
 Click on any picture to see a larger version of it.

-The paintings below are all now available in our gallery and may be purchased, or reserved by phone or email.
+The paintings below, except the ones from Paris, are now available in our gallery and may be purchased, or reserved by phone or email.
 Call us at (757) 229-7644 or email at info@WilliamsburgArt.com to arrange purchase and/or framing of these new works by Edwin Green.
 Unframed 11X14" paintings are $250, 8X10" paintings are $150, 6X8 are $85.
 We have special frames available for $80 to $125 dollars for these paintings.

 "Maine is always special -whether inland or coastal.
 The weather this trip was perfect - never more than 85 degrees during the day with negligible humidity.
 Night required a blanket towards morning.
 The eight year hiatus since the last visit had produced changes.
 Two life time friends had died, their house sold, their children living afar.
 But Katahdin, which I first climbed over forty years ago after a long walk from Georgia, remained the same.
 As did Kineo, prized by Indians for its Rhyolite flint.
 My father had shown me an arrowhead made of it when I was a boy.
 And how many times had I sailed up from the Virginia Capes to escape the Southern summer?
 Nostalgia comes from the Greek meaning 'homecoming'.
 It's ok to indulge in it from time to time."